CME Activity Planning Guide

 Assign roles to your planners before you do much planning for your CME activity, so that it is clear who will be responsible for compliance with the CME policies and other aspects of your CME activity.
 Two primary roles must take responsibility for administering a UTCOM-certified CME activity: an Activity Medical Director and an Activity Coordinator.
 These administrators will be required to sign attestations stating that they will ensure that the planning and content of your activity complies with all CME policies.
 Enlist the help of other planners that can make a significant contribution to the educational content of your CME activity.
 You may have as many planners as you want, but all planners for your CME activity must complete the Commercial Independence form for Planners.

 Step 3) Develop Learning Objectives for your CME Actviity

 *Sections 1-5 (pages 2 & 3) of our CME Credit Application & Activity Summary walk you the process of developing learning objectives.

-First, you need to identify your target audience and a professional practice gap that exists.
+First, you need to identify your target audience and a professional practice gap that exists for them.
 Your target audience's professional practice gap will be used to identify their specific educational needs, which will be your guide in developing the specific learning objectives for your CME activity.
-Learning objectives are required because they ensure that the activity is designed to teach content that will improve the professional practice of your targe audience.
-Coordinate with the Office of CME if you have any questions or concerns about the learning objectives for your educational activity.
+Learning objectives are required because they ensure that the activity is designed to improve the professional practice of your target audience.
+Coordinate with the Office of CME if you have any questions or concerns in developing the learning objectives for your educational activity.